 2. Creamy Banana Strawberry Split

-This smoothie is made of all the healthy vegan ingredients from almond milk, flax, and chia seeds to strawberries and protein powder (on occasion).
+We make this healthy vegan smoothie from almond milk, flax, and chia seeds to strawberries and protein powder (occasionally).
 For balancing of flavors, you could add some vanilla extract, maple/ agave syrup, and some cinnamon.

 This smoothie tastes so good, and it’s very nutritious.